quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 ### Train a classifier for a specific 16S region
 If your are interested in metabarcoding analysis based on the **COX1** barcode, you may consider [**MIDORI**](http://www.reference-midori.info/).

 The easiest case is *SILVA*.
 QIIME Developers have already created an appropriate version so you can just dowload it:
+:stop_sign:
 ```
 cd
 mkdir tax_import && cd tax_import
 ```
 So let's start with `qza` data download:
+:stop_sign:
 ```
 wget --no-check-certificate https://data.qiime2.org/2022.2/common/silva-138-99-seqs.qza
 wget --no-check-certificate https://data.qiime2.org/2022.2/common/silva-138-99-tax.qza